nashin2025/ai-assistant-studio-20250928/README.md

 - **Node.js 18+** - [Download from nodejs.org](https://nodejs.org/)
 - **Git** - For version control and GitHub integration

-> 🎉 **No Database Installation Required!** The application uses SQLite with automatic setup.
+> 🎉 **Database Auto-Setup!** PostgreSQL database is automatically configured on Replit with zero manual setup.

 ### Installation